 The early Mercury and Gemini missions used good, old fashioned pencils.
 In the mid-1960s, Paul Fisher of the Fisher Pen Company developed his ‘Space Pen’ as a private, commercial venture with no funding from NASA.
 The society’s article says:

 The million dollar space pen myth is just that, a myth.
-The pens never cost a lot of money and were not developed by wasteful bureaucrats or overactive NASA engineers.
+The pens never cost a lot of money.
+[They] were not developed by wasteful bureaucrats or overactive NASA engineers.

-Much of the myth of the million dollar space pen is the result of clever marketing by Fisher.
+Much of the myth of the million-dollar NASA pen is the result of clever marketing by Fisher.
+If you want something to sound impressive, make it sound expensive.
+Never elt the truth get in the way of a good story.
 As the article notes:

 To Fisher’s credit, the company produced a good pen.
 Within a few years, NASA was indeed buying the Space Pen, which NASA called the “Data Recording Pen.”
 The pen was carried aboard Apollo and Skylab missions.